Pole-to-Pole RTW, Robert DeLaurentis

 Earthrounders at Airventure

 Four Earthrounders showed up to hear Robert DeLaurentis's Pole-to-Pole presentation at the EAA museum.
-It was gratifying to meet these pilots in person and share a few anecdotes.
-New Earthrounder, Norman Surplus, just finished an incredible 9 year around the world in his MT03 autogyro.
+New Earthrounder, Norman Surplus, just completed an incredible 9 year flight around the world in his MT03 autogyro.

 Brian and Sylvia Foster - (RTW 2017 in a RV10)